-- To enhance the payment discipline between public sector entities, we broadened the scope of the Law on Payments in Commercial Transactions to include transactions between public entities (including SOEs), starting in January 2016.
-We are working on a new e-invoice system covering the public sector based on a unique invoice code that would be required at the time of invoicing.
-The contract for the first steps to establish the new system, envisaging the procurement of required IT resources, has been signed.
-To stop accumulation of arrears to EPS and Srbijagas, since late-2016 (i) Srbijagas must not provide gas to delinquent companies or institutions (except in limited identified priority cases where gas payments will be made out of the budget reserve), (ii) any gas supplies to Azotara or MSK will only be provided on the basis of prepayment, and (iii) we have been publishing monthly reporting of overdue receivables to Srbijagas and EPS of their top 20 debtors on the companies' web pages. - We have been strictly limiting issuance of state guarantees since January 1, 2015.
+- To enhance the payment discipline between public sector entities, we have developed a new system for invoice registration covering the public sector based on a unique invoice code that would be required at the time of invoicing, and plan to start implementation in 2018.
+To stop accumulation of arrears, we have been publishing monthly reporting of overdue receivables to Srbijagas and EPS of their top 20 debtors on the companies' web pages. - We have been strictly limiting issuance of state guarantees since January 1, 2015.
 In this regard, we will not issue any new state guarantees for liquidity support, or state guarantees for any company in the portfolio of the former Privatization Agency (continuous performance criterion).
-The Government will continue to refrain from issuing any implicit state guarantees. - The diagnostic analysis of the Development Fund (DF) and the export promotion agency (AOFI) by an independent consultant will be completed in August (end-April structural benchmark).
-Based on this study, by end-October supervisory boards of these institutions will adopt Decisions fully recognizing losses on the credit portfolio, taking measures to prevent further deterioration in asset quality, and identifying solutions to resolve impaired assets (new structural benchmark).
-The supervisory board will adopt a decision to fully recognize losses to safeguard DF's capital, we will refrain from providing any financing without high-quality collateral to SOEs.
-By end-2017, we will identify needs and options for development finance activities.
+The Government will continue to refrain from issuing any implicit state guarantees. - The diagnostic analysis of the Development Fund (DF) and the export promotion agency (AOFI) by an independent consultant has been completed.
+Based on this study, in December, (i) supervisory boards of these institutions adopted Decisions recognizing losses on the credit portfolio, and (ii) the government adopted a conclusion to restrict exposures of these institutions to SOEs, implement measures aimed at enhancing risk management frameworks and preventing further deterioration in asset quality, and establish timeline to resolve impaired assets (end-October structural benchmark).
+In 2018, we will identify needs and options for development finance activities.

-- 15. To raise the efficiency of revenue collection, we are committed to improve tax administration.
-This work continues to be based on recommendations of the September 2014 IMF technical assistance mission and the Tax Administration Diagnostic Assessment Tool review.
-We are implementing the Tax Administration Transformation Program 2015-20 as the official medium-term reform program.
-Our priorities are to (i) strengthen the Tax Administration's governance, (ii) streamline organizational structures of headquarters and field offices, (iii) reduce non-core activities, (iv) phase in a modern compliance risk management approach, (v) strengthen arrears management, including write-off procedures, (vi) modernize information technology systems and business processes, and (vii) improve coordination and information exchange with other government agencies. - Due to implementation constraints, we have not been able to adopt a government decision on an organization plan for the non-headquarter based tax administration functions consistent with business needs of modern tax administrations and determining the physical location and staffing numbers for these functions (end-June structural benchmark).
-As a first step, in August we will adopt a new systematization plan establishing a risk management unit and a taxpayer service department.
-We will develop a plan to address our archive and accommodation transition needs. - In November 2016, the National Assembly approved amendments (end-December 2016 structural benchmark) to the Criminal Code to extend the investigations powers and competences of tax authorities to enable the audit of unregistered businesses and strengthen the function of the tax police. - To enhance the effectiveness of the review of tax appeals, we have established and operationalized the second instance appeal unit at the MoF, while maintaining an independent and substantive review function within the tax administration.
-We have also institutionalized the dissemination of case details by the MoF when issuing tax opinions. - To reignite our reform efforts, by end-2017 we will update our Transformation Program so that it focuses on the concrete transformation objectives and reflects the recommendations of recent IMF technical assistance.
-We will also adopt a government decision by end-October (new structural benchmark), which identifies non-core STA activities to be transferred or separately managed within the STA with deadlines to complete the moves.
-The aim is that by June 2019 all remaining non-core STA activities will be managed separately, while core STA tasks are consolidated into no more than 36 offices.
+15. To raise the efficiency of revenue collection, we are committed to improve tax administration.
+This work continues to be based on recommendations of IMF technical assistance and the Tax Administration Diagnostic Assessment Tool review.
+Our priorities are to (i) strengthen the Tax Administration's governance, (ii) streamline organizational structures of headquarters and field offices, (iii) reduce non-core activities, (iv) phase in a modern compliance risk management approach, (v) strengthen arrears management, including write-off procedures, (vi) modernize information technology systems and business processes, and (vii) improve coordination and information exchange with other government agencies.

+- We have adopted in December a government decision updating our Transformation Program and identified non-core activities to be transferred or separately managed within the STA with deadlines to complete the moves (end-October structural benchmark).
+The aim is that by June 2019 all remaining non-core STA activities will be managed separately, while core STA tasks are consolidated into no more than 36 offices. - Parliament will adopt by December 15th amendments to the law on financial support to families with children (effective January 1, 2018) to increase parental allowances, while eliminating VAT refunds for baby items, with a view to provide benefits earlier and reduce the tax administration burden.